vsoni1/Social-Determinants-of-Health/README.md

 *Premature death is anti-correlated with household income*

 I'm going to use this repository to collect some of my exploration of this and other data related to the social determinants of health.
+**Take a look at the Jupyter Notebook in this repo for additional information, and to see where the figures in this README came from.**

 ## The Data